spawnmason/randar-explanation/README.md

 And we know that between the X and the Y, and between the Y and the Z, the seed was updated according to `newSeed = (oldSeed * 25214903917 + 11) mod 2^48`

-I must mention that one valid option is a for loop that tries all 2^24 possible lower bits.
+I must mention that one valid option is a for-loop that tries all 2^24 possible lower bits.
 For the programmers reading this, I hope this makes clear what the problem is:

 ```java
 for (long seed = firstMeasurement << 24; seed < (firstMeasurement + 1) << 24; seed++) {